Vaughn Meader: The First Family

 On October 22, 1962, Meader joined writers Bob Booker and Earle Doud and a small cast of entertainers to record The First Family.
 The album poked fun at Kennedy's PT-109 history; the rocking chairs he used for his back pain; the Kennedy family's well-known athleticism, football games and family togetherness; children in the White House; and Jackie Kennedy's soft-spoken nature and her redecoration of the Executive Mansion.
 The First Family became the fastest-selling record in the history of the United States.
 It sold 1.2 million copies during the first two weeks of its release, and ultimately sold 7.5 million copies.

 Kennedy himself was said to have given copies of the album as Christmas gifts, and once greeted a Democratic National Committee group by saying, "Vaughn Meader was busy tonight, so I came myself."
 At one press conference, Kennedy was asked if the album had produced "annoyment or enjoyment."
-He jokingly responded, "I listened to Mr. Meader's record and, frankly, I thought it sounded more like Teddy than it did me.
+He jokingly responded, "Annoyment," but continued with "I listened to Mr. Meader's record and, frankly, I thought it sounded more like Teddy than it did me.
 So, now he's annoyed."
 Kennedy told Benjamin Bradlee that "parts of it were amusing."
 Other sources, such as Thomas C. Reeves' A Question of Character: A Life of John F. Kennedy, state that President Kennedy was upset with the parodies, and that First Lady Jacqueline Kennedy was furious, even demanding that the President keep Meader off radio and television.
 It was the parodies of their children Caroline and John Jr. that Mrs. Kennedy was most upset about.